 5) PCI Engagement Manager

-The Allocations Group will ensure that appropriate steps are taken to mitigate any real or perceived potential conflict of interests when reviewing bids
+The Allocations Group will ensure that appropriate steps are taken to mitigate any real or perceived potential conflict of interests when reviewing bids.

 As funds are limited, we have proposed a ‘priority’ approach.
 When bids for funding are received, the Allocations Group will review them together and decide where they sit as priority actions.
 The three categories are gold, silver, and bronze.